Mrguru2024/Newsletter/README.md

-# Comic Newsletter Layout in Next.js
+# Newsletter

-Comic-style newsletter layout using reusable React components and Tailwind CSS.
+A comic-style newsletter application built with Next.js

+## Features

+- Dynamic comic panels with drag-and-drop functionality
+- Speech bubbles and effects
+- Modern and responsive design